 I’m so glad you decided to drop by my site to learn a bit more about me and what I have to offer you!
 My name is Alexandra, Andra for short, and I am currently a critical registered nurse working multiple positions within the long term acute care hospital setting (LTACH), to include the ICU.
 Prior to this, I worked for over a year and a half in a 24 bed, level III medical ICU and a 15 bed, level II CVICU.
 I graduated in May of 2019 and have been sharing my insights with our Instagram & Facebook family ever since!

 Let me share a bit about myself!
 My journey into the nursing profession began before I was even aware of it.
 Right after my high school graduation, I had no idea what I wanted to pursue professionally.
 I decided to take courses at our local community college in the meantime.
-It was there that I met my future husband in a Geography class of all places.
+It was there that I met my future ex-husband in a Geography class of all places.
 He was in the military and things moved FAST!
 We were married by the time I was just 19 years old.
 Throughout this time, I had been dealing with excruciating migraines.
 I attended a multitude of doctor’s appointments and had exams/tests done yet no explanation was offered.
 Eventually, this inspired me to look into the nursing profession.

-Then our world was flipped upside down when my hubby was deployed a mere two weeks after our wedding.
+Then our world was flipped upside down when my ex-husband was deployed a mere two weeks after our wedding.
 I enrolled at a university about an hour away and took prerequisite classes for their nursing program while he was away.
 When I applied, I made it through the application process and was selected for an interview.
 That interview was one of most difficult I had ever experienced; it contained a panel interview and an impromptu prioritization exercise where we had to defend our choices.
 In the end, it was worth it, because I was accepted!